isomerpages/mlaw-corp/news/speeches/_posts/2016-10-27-Opening-Address-by-Indranee-Rajah-SC-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-at-the-Singapore-Institute-of Arbitrators'-35th-Anniversary-Annual-Dinner.md

 ---
-layout: post
-title: Opening Address by Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, at the Singapore Institute of Arbitrators' 35th Anniversary Annual Dinner
+title: 'Opening Address by Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, at the Singapore Institute of Arbitrators'' 35th Anniversary Annual Dinner'
-permalink: /news/speeches/opening-address-by-indranee-rajah-s-c---senior-minister-of-state
+permalink: /news/speeches/opening-address-by-indranee-rajah-s-c

+---
+senior-minister-of-state
 breadcrumb: Speeches
 collection_name: news
 ---